- This topic has 9 replies, 2 voices, and was last updated 4 years, 11 months ago by

 $ WINEPREFIX=/home/{USER}/.var/app/com.valvesoftware.Steam/.local/share/Steam/steamapps/compatdata/2468213580/pfx wine ./Setup64.exe

 (Can’t remember if 32 or 64 bit are needed.
-I just did both)
+I just did both)3.
+You need Windows Script Host for VBA to work:

 $ WINEPREFIX=/home/{USER}/.var/app/com.valvesoftware.Steam/.local/share/Steam/steamapps/compatdata/2468213580/pfx winetricks wsh57